What Has A Neck But No Head

 Understanding the Riddle: A Multifaceted Approach

 The riddle's beauty lies in its simplicity and ambiguity.
 The words "neck" and "head" are typically associated with biological entities, leading many to initially struggle with the concept of a non-biological object having a neck.
-However, the answer lies in understanding that "neck" in this context refers to a narrow, connecting part of an object, not necessarily a biological feature.
+On the flip side, the answer lies in understanding that "neck" in this context refers to a narrow, connecting part of an object, not necessarily a biological feature.
 This opens up a wide range of possibilities, prompting a deeper understanding of design and functionality.

 Common Answers and Their Explanations